Cantilever (figure skating)

-The cantilever is a figure skating element.
+The cantilever, also called layback spread eagle, is a figure skating element.
 Similar to the spread eagle, the skater travels along a deep edge.
 With knees bent, the skater bends their back backwards, parallel to the ice.

 It was invented by Werner Groebli, better known as "Mr. Frick", a long-time show skater with Ice Follies.
-More recently, it became one of Ilia Klimkin's, Elizaveta Tuktamysheva's, Alexandra Trusova's and Shoma Uno's signature moves.
+The first woman to perform it was Janet Lee in 1973 and was hired by as a principal skater by Ice Capades in 1986 because of it.
+More recently, it became a signature move of Joseph Klein, Ilia Klimkin, Elizaveta Tuktamysheva, Alexandra Trusova, and Shoma Uno.
 Shoma Uno also frequently uses the cantilever in exhibition performances.